BlessedOnothoja/KNL-HR-analytics/README.md

 ## Insights

-A single page report was created on Power BI Desktop.
+A two pages report was created on Power BI Desktop.

 The following inferences can be drawn from the dashboard;